mattpetrie/React-Node-Project-Seed/README.md

 ### Why not Jest?
 Facebook is strongly promoting the use of their [Jest](http://facebook.github.io/jest/) testing framework for React apps.
 Jest's automatic mocking of dependencies is a great idea for easy JavaScript unit testing, however after experimenting with the framework with this project I've reached the conclusion that Jest is not yet ready for primetime.
 My chief complaint with Jest at this point is speed - even a very basic set of unit tests took several seconds to run.
-It also outputs extremely cryptic error messages that make debugging test code difficult.
+It outputs extremely cryptic error messages that make debugging test code difficult.
 It also requires a separate preprocessor for converting JSX files, which adds additional time to running the tests.

 Jest still looks like a very promising addition to JavaScript testing tools, and I look forward to seeing how it develops in the future.
-If my complaints above can be addressed I would strongly consider making the switch back to Jest as the primary tool for unit testing.
+If the complaints above can be addressed I would strongly consider making the switch back to Jest as the primary tool for unit testing.

-#### Karma + Mocha + Chai + Sinon + Rewireify
+#### Karma + Mocha + Chai + Sinon + Rewire
 Given the current shortcomings of Jest, it's my opinion that this recipe represents the best option for testing React apps.
 The Karma test runner is blazing fast, allows for running tests in both a headless environment via PhantomJS and in the browser, and couples well with the webpack module bundler for bundling test code and converting JSX.
 I prefer Mocha and Chai, but Jasmine could easily be substituted as well.

 Since we don't have the benefit of Jest's automocking with this setup, we'll have to handle mocking on our own.
 Thankfully Sinon and Rewire make this easy.
 A simple [helper module](../test/helpers/rewire-module.js) facilitates mocking and testing of calls to external dependencies with Sinon or replacing child React components with dummy ones possible with very little code ([example here](../tests/todo-item-spec.jsx)).